Tukaram Omble

-Tukaram Omble AC (c.
+Tukaram Gopal Omble (c.
 1954 – 27 November 2008) was an Indian police officer and a former member of the Indian army who served as an assistant sub-inspector (ASI) of the Mumbai Police.
-He was martyred in action during the 26/11 attacks, at Girgaum Chowpatty in Mumbai.
+He was martyred during the 26/11 attacks, at Girgaon Chowpatty in Mumbai.
 The Indian government posthumously honoured Omble on 26 January 2009 with the Ashoka Chakra, the country's highest peacetime military award.